Natasha Pierre And The Great Comet Of 1812 Will Close Due To A Casting Snafu, In Which Okieriete Onaodowan Was To Be Replaced By Mandy Patinkin.

-will surely go on to play in regional theaters and internationally, and its Broadway run will go down in history as a success, even though that success was suddenly cut short by a series of missteps.
+Nevertheless, Natasha, Pierre will surely go on to play in regional theatres and internationally, and its Broadway run will go down in history as a success, even though that success was suddenly cut short by a series of missteps.